spantaleev/vaultwarden-docker-ansible-deploy/README.md

 You may also be interested in these other playbooks:

+- [gitea-docker-ansible-deploy](https://github.com/spantaleev/gitea-docker-ansible-deploy) - for deploying a [Gitea](https://gitea.io/) git version-control server

 - [matrix-docker-ansible-deploy](https://github.com/spantaleev/matrix-docker-ansible-deploy) - for deploying a fully-featured [Matrix](https://matrix.org) homeserver

 - [nextcloud-docker-ansible-deploy](https://github.com/spantaleev/nextcloud-docker-ansible-deploy) - for deploying a [Nextcloud](https://nextcloud.com/) server

-- [gitea-docker-ansible-deploy](https://github.com/spantaleev/gitea-docker-ansible-deploy) - for deploying a [Gitea](https://gitea.io/) git version-control server
+- [peertube-docker-ansible-deploy](https://github.com/spantaleev/peertube-docker-ansible-deploy) - for deploying a [PeerTube](https://joinpeertube.org/) video-platform server